-Assessment measure: an assignment or task that is directed toward student learning, which may be summative or formative and whose results are evaluated directly or indirectly.
+An assignment or task that is directed toward student learning, which may be summative or formative and whose results are evaluated directly or indirectly.

-Student learning outcome (SLO): an idea, concept, method, etc. that the student is expected to learn upon successful completion of a class.
+An idea, concept, method, etc. that the student is expected to learn upon successful completion of a class.

-Rubric: a grading tool used by individual instructors to assess the achievement of a particular student learning outcome (from a test, essay, project, etc.).
+A grading tool used by individual instructors to assess the achievement of a particular student learning outcome (from a test, essay, project, etc.).

-Matrix: the chart used by The University of Alabama to organize and record data related to the QEP.
+The chart used by The University of Alabama to organize and record data related to the QEP.

-Quality enhancement plan (QEP): a program put into place by accrediting bodies (e.g., SACS) that reflects and affirms an institution’s commitment to learning in higher education.
+A program put into place by accrediting bodies (e.g., SACS) that reflects and affirms an institution’s commitment to learning in higher education.
 QEPs are based on the idea that student learning — and thus the caliber of that learning — is the mission of all institutions of higher learning.